briceallard/briceallard/README.md

 ## Hi there 👋

 I am **Brice Allard** working as **Senior Software Developer @ VPM Solutions**.
-I am an Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry. **Skilled in Vue JS, Angular, Flutter, NodeJS, MongoDB, Mean Stack, RESTfull API’s, PSD to  PSD to HTML, User Experience, and PHP.** Strong engineering professional with a Bachelor of Computer Science from Midwestern State University.
+I am an Experienced **Fullstack Developer** with a demonstrated history of working in the information technology and services industry. **Skilled in Vue JS, Angular, Flutter, NodeJS, MongoDB, Mean Stack, RESTfull API’s, User Experience, and PHP.** Strong engineering professional with a Bachelor of Computer Science from Midwestern State University.

 Vist my **[Website](https://www.briceallard.com)**